Personal

 Run longer analyses through Cowork

 If your financial documents are already on your computer, Cowork in Claude Desktop [Research Preview] can read them directly from a folder rather than uploading individually.
-For complex plans with many accounts, tax considerations, and interdependent variables, Cowork also handles longer-running analysis without hitting context limits, spinning up sub-agents to model different scenarios in parallel before synthesizing the results.
+For complex plans with many accounts, tax considerations, and interdependent variables, Cowork handles longer-running analysis without hitting context limits, spinning up sub-agents to model different scenarios in parallel before synthesizing the results.

 Ready to try for yourself?